cri-for-all/debut-tutors/README.md

 # Exercises

 ## Practice with Python :
+For the below exercises, open up a new script in Sublime Text (make sure you set the language to "python" by saving the file with a ".py" extention).
+Then open a SublimeREPL for python by pressing [cmd] + [shift] + P and typing "SublimeREPL: Python".
+Then check that SendCode will send python statments to your SublimeREPL by pressing [cmd] + [shift] + P and typing "SendCode: Choose Program".
+When the list of optional programs appears, select "SublimeREPL".
+You can now send pieces of your code from your script directly to the REPL by highlighting the code and pressing [cmd] + [enter].

-1) In a file, create a variable a equal to a string (write what you want) and then print it
+1) Create a variable named x equal to a string (write what you want) and then print it

-2) Create a variable named b that is equal to a, and then print "I'm saying: " + variable b
+2) Create a variable named b that is equal to x (the variable created above), and then print "I'm saying: " + variable b

 3) Write a python program that ask the user for their name and height, and then print a sentence containing both details

-4) Write a Hello-World program and then add a part that asks the user to respond and the prints the user's answer
+4) Write a Hello-World program that prints "Hello world" and then asks the user to respond by asking "How would you like to respond?".
+Once the user responds, have the program print the user's answer.

-5) Create three int variables, and some float variables, and practise with different simple operations ( +, /, %, -, *,...)
+5) Create a few int variables and some float variables.
+Then practice with different simple operations ( +, /, %, -, *,...).

 6) I have these 9 variables.
 What is the type of each one?
-Write it in a comment next to the variables!
+Write it in a comment next to the variables.

     a = 5